JACCU is looking for a Programme Maker

 You will work with a close-knit group of Japan enthusiasts from versatile backgrounds.
 Currently, JACCU team consists of volunteered professionals and amateurs.
 Everyone in our team is extremely motivated and committed to making it into the biggest Japanese art and culture centre of Europe!

 We are expecting you to invest 4 to 6 hours a week for this initiative.
-For the big size events, we are hoping to offer you a reward depending on the net income made on the event.
+For the activities that are subsidised, you will be paid by hourly rates for the execution period.

 If you are interested in this position, please apply with a motivation letter and CV by sending an email to email@example.com, stating your earliest possible availability.
 You can ask for more information about the vacancy through the same address or by calling Taciser Sevinc on +31621675158.